constantinpopp/MantisDiffusionSystem/README.md

 Contact
 ======
-contact me under: constantin.popp@gmail.com if you have questions
+contact me under: constantin.popp ---at--- gmail.com if you have questions.

 License